Moroni and Nephi

 1842.
 Joseph Smith's History is serialized in the Times and Seasons.
 The 15 April edition says it was Nephi who visited Joseph Smith.
 Later, Church historians changed this to Moroni when they prepared the version for the Pearl of Great Price.

 1877.
-Edward Stevenson explained why he asked David about the angel.
+On December 22-23, Edward Stevenson interviewed David Whitmer.
+In his journal he explained why he asked David about the angel.

 "I wish to mention an Item of conversation with David Whitmer in regard to Seeing one of the Nephites, Zina Young, Desired me to ask about it.
 David Said, Oliver, & The Prophet, & I were riding in a wagon, & an aged man about 5 feet 10, heavey Set & on his back, an old fashioned Armey knapsack Straped over his Shoulders & Something Square in it, & he walked alongside of the Wagon & Wiped the Sweat off his face, Smileing very Pleasant David asked him to ride and he replied I am going across to the hill Cumorah.
 Soon after they Passed they felt Strangeley and Stoped, but could see nothing of him all around was clean and they asked the Lord about it.
 He Said that the Prophet Looked as White as a Sheet & Said that it was one of the Nephites & that he had the plates."